 This chapter presents an ideal framework to guide and organize the small watershed restoration planning process.
 In reality, every community will end up with its own peculiar planning process reflective of its diverse watersheds, unique goals, funding sources, partners and prior experience.
 The key point is that each community should develop a clear and understandable process to translate plans into action.
-The next manual, Methods to Develop Restoration Plans for Small Urban Watersheds, presents different options to help create an effective planning process.
-Chapter 6: A Framework for Small Watershed Restoration
+The next Course, Methods to Develop Restoration Plans for Small Urban Watersheds, presents different options to help create an effective planning process.